Science: Challenges

 The replication crisis is an ongoing methodological crisis that affects parts of the social and life sciences.
-In subsequent investigations, the results of many scientific studies are proven to be unrepeatable.
+In subsequent investigations, the results of many scientific studies have been proven to be unrepeatable.
 The crisis has long-standing roots; the phrase was coined in the early 2010s as part of a growing awareness of the problem.
 The replication crisis represents an important body of research in metascience, which aims to improve the quality of all scientific research while reducing waste.

-An area of study or speculation that masquerades as science in an attempt to claim a legitimacy that it would not otherwise be able to achieve is sometimes referred to as pseudoscience, fringe science, or junk science.
-Physicist Richard Feynman coined the term "cargo cult science" for cases in which researchers believe and at a glance looks like they are doing science, but lack the honesty allowing their results to be rigorously evaluated.
+An area of study or speculation that masquerades as science in an attempt to claim legitimacy that it would not otherwise be able to achieve is sometimes referred to as pseudoscience, fringe science, or junk science.
+Physicist Richard Feynman coined the term "cargo cult science" for cases in which researchers believe, and at a glance, look like they are doing science but lack the honesty to allow their results to be rigorously evaluated.
 Various types of commercial advertising, ranging from hype to fraud, may fall into these categories.
 Science has been described as "the most important tool" for separating valid claims from invalid ones.

-There can also be an element of political or ideological bias on all sides of scientific debates.
-Sometimes, research may be characterized as "bad science," research that may be well-intended but is incorrect, obsolete, incomplete, or over-simplified expositions of scientific ideas.
-The term "scientific misconduct" refers to situations such as where researchers have intentionally misrepresented their published data or have purposely given credit for a discovery to the wrong person.
+There can also be an element of political bias or ideological bias on all sides of scientific debates.
+Sometimes, research may be characterised as "bad science", research that may be well-intended but is incorrect, obsolete, incomplete, or over-simplified expositions of scientific ideas.
+The term scientific misconduct refers to situations such as where researchers have intentionally misrepresented their published data or have purposely given credit for a discovery to the wrong person.

-Philosophy of science
+Philosophy

 There are different schools of thought in the philosophy of science.
-The most popular position is empiricism, which holds that knowledge is created by a process involving observation; scientific theories generalize observations.
+The most popular position is empiricism, which holds that knowledge is created by a process involving observation; scientific theories generalise observations.
 Empiricism generally encompasses inductivism, a position that explains how general theories can be made from the finite amount of empirical evidence available.
 Many versions of empiricism exist, with the predominant ones being Bayesianism and the hypothetico-deductive method.

 Empiricism has stood in contrast to rationalism, the position originally associated with Descartes, which holds that knowledge is created by the human intellect, not by observation.
 Critical rationalism is a contrasting 20th-century approach to science, first defined by Austrian-British philosopher Karl Popper.
 Popper rejected the way that empiricism describes the connection between theory and observation.
-He claimed that theories are not generated by observation, but that observation is made in the light of theories: that the only way theory A can be affected by observation is after theory A were to conflict with observation, but theory B were to survive the observation.
+He claimed that theories are not generated by observation, but that observation is made in the light of theories, and that the only way theory A can be affected by observation is after theory A were to conflict with observation, but theory B were to survive the observation.

 Popper proposed replacing verifiability with falsifiability as the landmark of scientific theories, replacing induction with falsification as the empirical method.
 Popper further claimed that there is actually only one universal method, not specific to science: the negative method of criticism, trial and error, covering all products of the human mind, including science, mathematics, philosophy, and art.